 Substantial efforts have been made to develop various edge bundling algorithms to improve visual results.
 The current edge bundling family have provided a diverse graph layouts that work with a wide spectrum of applications and domains based on different strategies or metrics [22].
 As the edge bundling techniques develop rapidly, the information visualization community is putting increasing interests in evaluating the results of edge bundle drawings.
 The readability and faithfulness criteria are often used to evaluate graph drawings.
-Edge bundling helps simplify graph drawings and increase readability, but yields distortion that makes it hard to preserve the faithfulness of original graphs [29].
-To holistically address the evaluation of both readability and faithfulness for edge bundling visualization, Lhuillier et al. [22] suggested a general metric where a ratio of clutter reduction to amount of distortion is computed to measure the
+Edge bundling helps simplify graph drawings and increase readability, but yields distortions to make it hard to preserve the faithfulness of original graphs [32].
+To holistically address the evaluation of both readability and faithfulness for edge bundling visualization, Lhuillier et al. [22] suggested a general metric where a ratio of clutter reduction to amount of distortion is computed to measure the quality of edge bundling visualization.
+In this work, we aim to generate high-quality edge bundling results based on Lhuillier's metric, and meanwhile ensure scalability and efficiency.